MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 ## Private 5GNoW

 At Terningmoen, Elverum, time was of the essence.
 We only had about 3-4 hours to set up our equipment, configure the network, and do our tests.
-From the start, we struggled to get good bandwidth with the 5GNoW system.
+From the start, we ran into unexpected issues in the 5G modem setup with the 5GNoW van.
 Also, establishing UDP and TCP/UDP connections over the network was unusually slow, illuminating further network issues.

-In the end, we settled for a bandwidth with 100Mbps download with approximately a 13-14Mbps upload speed, enough to experiment with audio.
+Therefore, we had to settle for limited bandwidth of approximately 13-14Mbps, enough to experiment with audio.

 The transmission sweet-spot for audio was achieved using jackTrip with a buffer sizes of 256 and 512.
 At 256, we got an audibly ok quality audio, but one that was unstable over time with noticeable dropouts.
 At 512, the audio was clear and stable over a significant period.
 We found the optimal stereo audio settings to be the following: